 With today’s technological advances, it’s extremely difficult to switch off once clocking out for the day.
 If you have your work emails connected to your personal phone, you’ll be tempted to check them on the commute home and even as soon as you wake up in the morning.
 It’s important to avoid this and to be able to separate work from your personal time.

-14. Take Frequent Breaks
+14. Take frequent breaks

-Are you guilty of spending a whole eight hours sat in front of your computer screen, not moving a muscle unless you desperately need to pee or make a quick cup of coffee?
+Are you guilty of spending a whole eight hours sitting in front of your computer screen, not moving a muscle unless you desperately need to pee or make a quick cup of coffee?
 If so, you’re damaging your health and your sanity.
 In other words, take frequent breaks – even if it’s just getting up and out of your chair for 30 seconds.

-15. Learn to Say ‘No’
+15. Learn to say ‘no’

 Do you keep taking on extra duties just to try and prove yourself?
 If so, you’re probably driving yourself into the ground by not giving yourself any breathing space.
-Learn to say ‘no’ and make a point of leaving work on time to ensure you unwind and are ready for the following day.
+Learn to say ‘no’, and make a point of leaving work on time to ensure you unwind and are ready for the following day.

-16. Find a Mentor
+16. Find a mentor

 Find a coworker who’s experienced in the field and who manages stress well.
-They can give you tips on how to do your job more efficiently, as well as manage emotions in a highly stressful environment.
+They can give you tips on how to do your job more efficiently as well as manage emotions in a highly stressful environment.
 If you can’t find anyone on your team, meanwhile, speak to your HR department who will be able point you in the right direction.

-17. Do Something for Yourself
+17. Do something for yourself

-Finding an activity that you enjoy doing outside of work can give you something to look forward to and will make your day go faster.
+Finding an activity that you enjoy doing outside of work can give you something to look forward to and will make your day go by faster.
 It could be anything from playing football with friends or going to a Zumba class.
 Whatever it is, make sure you allocate some time in your day to do something for yourself!